Our new name is Division of Civil and Human Rights, but our work is unchanged. Watch for more news to come! More Info

-The Division of Human Relations is the state agency responsible for enforcement of Federal and State Fair Housing and Federal and State Equal Accommodations laws.
-The Division acts as the administrative arm of the State Human Relations Commission.
+The Division of Human and Civil Rights (DHCR) is the state agency responsible for enforcement of Federal and State Fair Housing and Federal and State Equal Accommodations laws.
+DHCR acts as the administrative arm of the Delaware Human and Civil Rights Commission.
 The Commission also participates in mediation of hate crimes, police conflict, school related issues, and state employment.

 What you should know about equal accommodations and fair housing.

 Delaware’s Equal Accommodations law prevents discrimination against people because of their race, age, marital status, creed, religion, color, sex, disability, sexual orientation, gender identity or national origin.
 Places of “public accommodation” can include state agencies, local government agencies, and state-funded agencies performing public functions, and can include government buildings, courthouses and jails, transportation systems like busses and trains, or recreational areas like libraries, beaches and parks.